 Endorphins are the body’s neurotransmitters that help induce feelings of pleasure and relaxation.
 When one consumes a glass of wine, they’re often left feeling relieved, relaxed and happy.

-A glass of wine helps to trigger the release of the endorphins serotonin and dopamine.
+A glass of wine helps to trigger the release of endorphins, serotonin and dopamine.
 Adequate levels of serotonin and dopamine can help in lowering the risk of anxiety and depression.
-In fact, one study found a link between consuming two to seven glasses of wine a week and a lower levels of depression.
+In fact, one study found a link between consuming two to seven glasses of wine a week and lower levels of depression.

 You might lower your cancer risk

 Alcohol abuse can increase the risk of various cancers.
-However the antioxidant found in wine, resveratrol, does contain anti-cancer properties.
+However, the antioxidant found in wine and resveratrol does contain anti-cancer properties.

-One study found that consuming a glass of wine every night halved the risk of ovarian cancer whilst another study from Harvard Medical School found that the risk for prostate cancer dropped by 52% for men who drank an average of four to seven glasses of red wine per week.
+One study found that consuming a glass of wine every night halved the risk of ovarian cancer, whilst another study from Harvard Medical School found that the risk of prostate cancer dropped by 52% for men who drank an average of four to seven glasses of red wine per week.